chaps-io/access-granted/README.md

 2. Roles

-  Adds support for roles, so no more `if`s and `else`s in your Policy file.
-This makes it extremely easy to
-  maintain and read the code.
+  Adds support for roles, so no more `if`'s and `else`'s in your Policy cide.
+This makes it extremely easy to maintain and read the code.

 3. white-lists

   This means that you define what the user **can** do, which results in clean, readable policies regardless of app complexity.